tefedrb/bookshop-crutch/README.md

 # Bookshop-Crutch
-Bookshop-Crutch is a customer service assistance tool that aggregates a customer's order information and displays it in one place.
+(A link to the video presentation of this project: https://youtu.be/ToyXG-Ym67c) Bookshop-Crutch is a customer service assistance tool that aggregates a customer's order information and displays it in one place.
 I decided to build this for myself while working as a contractor for Bookshop, after realizing how cumbersome the process was to get the information I needed.
 The data was not only spread out accross different websites, but also required navigating through a dated customer portal and parsing through a PDF file in order to find the relavent information.
 This app cuts a 6+ step process down to one.

 ## 🚨 This is a proprietary tool!